 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are some proven ways to lower cholesterol naturally:
+Preventative cardiologist Leslie Cho, MD, shares some proven ways to lower cholesterol naturally:

-When reading the label of your fish oil bottle, look out for the EPA plus DHA in each serving of fish oil — those are the effective ingredients.
-If your fish oil says 1000 mg of fish oil but only contains 300 mg of EPA and DHA, know that you’re taking 700 mg of unnecessary fish blubber.
-So choose fish oil with the highest amount of EPA plus DHA in each pill.
+When reading the label of your fish oil bottle, look out for the EPA plus DHA in each serving since those are the effective ingredients.
+For example, if your fish oil says 1000 mg of fish oil but only contains 300 mg of EPA and DHA, know that you’re taking 700 mg of unnecessary fish blubber.
+Make sure you’re choosing fish oil with the highest amount of EPA plus DHA in each pill.

-“The problem with red yeast rice is that it contains the same chemical compound as lovastatin, which means you would need to have your liver function monitored if you take it.
-There have been several Food and Drug Administration warning letters about red yeast rice due to its potential for liver toxicity.
-Talk to your doctor before considering it.
-Also: Garlic, grape seed and vitamins C, E and D do not lower cholesterol.
+“The problem with red yeast rice is that it contains the same chemical compound as lovastatin, which means you would need to have your liver function monitored if you take it,” she says.
+“The Food and Drug Administration hasn’t approved this supplement for medical use, so talk to your doctor before considering it.”